srcode5/decredify/README.md

-#### This image gives a quick code overview.
+#### This image gives a quick code overview (See decredifi-core for the backend code).
 Refer steps given below for step-wise instructions on how to run the code

 <img src="DeCrediFi_Code_Demo.gif" width=40% height=40%>